-I needed to get something that’s been plaguing me off my chest before it destroyed me, the person I am, and the person I want to be.
+I need to get something that’s been plaguing me off my chest before it destroys me, the person I am, and the person I want to be.
 When I was 14 years old, I was let down by a system that stood against bullying, yet somehow felt it was okay to accuse me of being a potential school shooter.
 I was let down by everyone growing up.
 My father was physically and emotionally abusive.
 So much so that I was stepping into school each day, depressed, because he felt that I was useless.

 At one point, my dad made me walk up to my teachers and tell them that “I was useless” and “I was not going to come to school anymore”.
 When I told him I had done this, he claimed I had lied to him, stripped me naked, and summarily beat me.
 In brief, I was a victim of child abuse.

 My parents would separate later on.
 Between all of this, I had joined the Palm Springs Writers’ Guild at age 12 and had also joined the Desert Screenwriters Guild shortly after I turned 14.
 I had spent a lot of my time in my local library reading in order to cope with the trauma sustained during my childhood.